Trail | Colombian Hacienda Trail

 Unterkunft

-For an extra charge we will gladly book an extra night before your tour at the Hotel Retiro84 in Bogota - thereby your arrival will be more comfortable.
-During the tour you will stay in various haciendas or posadas and once in an accommodation on the grounds of a monastery.
+We will be happy to book an extra night for you before your tour at the Hotel Retiro84 in Bogota for an additional charge.
+During the tour, you will spend the night in various haciendas or posadas and once in accommodation on the grounds of a monastery.

 Pferde, Reiten & Zaumzeug